 Dear Copy Bitch: My eyes hurt!
 I stare at my computer all day and make mistakes left and right–stupid mistakes, too.
 Do you have any tips for proofreading on a computer monitor?

 Answer: Yes, Grumpy, never fear!
-The Copy Bitch feels your pain and has strategies for proofreading online:
+The Copy Bitch feels your pain and has proofreading strategies when reviewing stuff on the ol’ monitor:

 1. Increase/decrease the zoom level on your monitor.
 When you’ve been staring at a document for hours on end, this one little change is enough to give your precious eyeballs (and brain) a fresh perspective on the words staring back at you.
 When I’m in Word on my PC, the zoom toggle is in the lower right-hand corner.